Impact of COVID-19 pandemic on sports events around the world

 * The South Korean league started on May 5 without fans. * Taiwan's baseball season resumed in April behind closed doors.
 On May 9, fans were allowed in for the first time, with 1,000 spectators watching games in New Taipei and Taichung.

-* Major League Baseball team owners on May 11 agreed a plan to start playing in empty stadiums in early July and will present a proposal to players on May 12 outlining plans for the start of the 2020 season.
+* Major League Baseball team owners on May 11 agreed a plan to start playing in empty stadiums in early July.
+The league will soon propose health and safety guidelines to the players' union.
 BOXING

 * Dillian Whyte's heavyweight fight against Alexander Povetkin has been rescheduled for July 4.
 CANOEING